detrevid/predictionio-load-forecasting/README.md

-# PredictionIO-template-classification-dl4j
+# PredictionIO energy forecasting engine
 ## Overview
-A classification engine template that uses Deeplearning4j library.

-The template was based on [template-scala-parallel-classification](http://templates.prediction.io/PredictionIO/template-scala-parallel-classification).

 ##1.
 Install and run PredictionIO
 First you need to [install PredictionIO 0.9.1](http://docs.prediction.io/install/) (if you haven't done it).